top of page

 There’s potential here: the Clubrooms decor is elegant, the music was pleasant, and it could become a peaceful spot once service stabilises.
 But right now, it’s a stylish space still learning how to deliver a premium experience.

 Is Clubrooms Heathrow Terminal 3 Worth It?
-My Honest Verdict
+My Plane Honest Verdict

 For a lounge that charges an extra supplement compared to other Heathrow Terminal 3 lounges, this was a huge let-down.

 It’s champagne décor, weak coffee delivery, quite literally.
-I wasn’t expecting business-class service, but I also wasn’t expecting what felt like Stansted Wetherspoons on a Friday morning.
-Oh btw here is my Stansted Escape Lounge review if you're ever flying from London Stansted.
+I wasn’t expecting business-class service, but I also wasn’t expecting what felt like Gatwick Wetherspoons on a Friday morning.
+Oh btw here is my Gatwick North Terminal Clubrooms Review, did they nail the service?
+Find out here.

 That said, I’ll give them one thing, the space does have potential.
 It’s beautiful, smells amazing, and once they fix staffing, it might actually become one of the better Heathrow lounges.